developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 #### Templates can be either Structured or Unstructured

-* A **Structured Template** is used when the Document to be scanned (aka "Target) has a fixed layout--one that doesn't change from one instance of the form to another.
+**A Structured Template** is used when the Document to be scanned (aka "Target") has a fixed layout--one that doesn't change from one instance of the form to another.
 Structured Templates are used to acquire mixed types of data at once (barcodes, text, images, etc.), and are generally used for Document Capture.
 For example, a company that often encounters a fixed-format form such as the Postal/T&L example (shown below) would create a Structured Template to identify **1) the location of each field** to be captured and ** 2) the type of data to be processed** from each identified field.

-* **Use Structured Templates to**:
+**Structured Templates are used to**:

-* Scan barcodes, text and other data types from a single form
+* **Scan barcodes**, text and other data types from a single form
-* Use OCR to acquire alpha/numeric characters
+* Acquire alpha/numeric characters with **OCR**
-* Use OMR to determine the presence of check marks
+* Determine the status of checkboxes with **OMR**
-* Detect the presence of and capture Signature(s) or other images
+* Detect the presence of and **capture Signature(s)** or other images
+* Extract data from travel documents using **MRZ**
 * Extract data from other key fields of interest

 * **Unstructured Templates** are predominantly used for capturing a single data type (for example, only barcodes).